 Know The Difference Between A CV And Resume

 A resume is used in positions other than academia.
-It is typically 1-2 pages and really should demonstrate your work history, skills and experiences.
+It is typically one to two pages and really should demonstrate your work history, skills and experiences.
 A CV is a historical story of academic credentials, achievements, accomplishments and experiences.
-It doesn’t have a word limit is a summary of every publication, every award, every teaching experience, etc that you’ve done.
+It doesn’t have a word limit and is a summary of every publication, every award, every teaching experience, etc that you’ve done.
 CVs are generally about you and what you’ve done; resumes are about the job and what you can do for the employer.

 Talk To Your Lab About Your CV Format